Health insurance in your 30s - the facts.

 You may want to think about taking out private health insurance

-If you've just celebrated your 31st birthday and don't have private health insurance, you may want to think about signing up before 30 June.
+If your 31st birthday is coming up this year, you may want to think about signing up before 30 June.

 This is different from the Medicare Levy Surcharge, which is an additional cost you may have to pay each EOFY depending on your annual income (we'll get onto that next).

-Then you should be aware of the Medicare Levy Surcharge (MLS) which is an additional tax that you may have to pay in your tax return.
+It's called the Medicare Levy Surcharge (MLS), and it's an additional tax that you may have to pay in your tax return.

 To dodge the tax, you'll need to take out private hospital cover.
-You only have to pay a charge for the days you don't have private cover, so if you've left it too late for this year, it's worth doing now so you can enter next year without being penalised.
+You only have to pay a charge for the days you don't have private cover.

-You can get the absolute basics with minimum cover to tick the box, but this option probably won't give you any value for money should you ever need your cover.
-Alternately, you can spend a little more and get heaps of benefits in return.
+You can get the absolute basics with minimum cover to tick the box and save on your taxes, alternately, you can spend a little more and get heaps of benefits in return.

 An example from available policies in the finder.com.au panel can be found below.